-PCB antenna is a transducer converting current waves into electromagnetic (EM) waves.
+PCB antenna is a transducer converting current waves into electromagnetic (EM) waves in a high-frequency PCB.
 PCB antennas convert current in high frequency into EM waves that propagate into the air.
-Installing an antenna, a PCB assembly is able to transmit or receive data at a specific frequency range.

 As the size of the PCB antenna is designed to be very compact and smaller in size, to increase efficiency, several microstrip patches are combined to achieve desired gain from the minimized size of the antenna.
 Patch size directly depends on the wavelength of the target operating frequency.

 PCB antennas mostly discussed are omnidirectional, directional, and semi-directional antennas.
 An omnidirectional antenna can transmit its signals in all directions, but a directional antenna has only a single direction where the signal is needed.
 Semi-directional is specified with a fixed angle where the signal will propagate.

 To completely understand the working of PCB antennas, one must have some knowledge of Impedance matching and resonance circuits.
 In simple terms, to achieve maximum efficiency, the source impedance and load impedance must have to be equal.

 Want to make it clear of all in one article?
 Well, let's learn the ABC first.